mallgroup/mpapi-client-php/doc/BRANDS.md

 ```

 #### Search in brands
-Search brands by phrase in title:
+Search brands by term in title:
 ```
 ...
 $response = $brands->get()->searchBrands('BRAND');